A Case Study

 Let’s suppose you rent for $1,100/month but you want to buy a $250,000 home in the Denver-metro area.
 Here’s what it could look like if you wait until next year:

-$1,683.36 per year in increased mortgage payments.
-Currently interest rates are running between 4.25% – 4.5%.
+Currently, interest rates are running between 4.25% – 4.5%.
 To get an exact quote don’t take our word for it, talk to your lender.
 Experts predict that interest rates could go up by as much as 0.5% next year.
-With a loan of $225,000 (the house this year) at a 4.5% rate, the principal and interest amount of monthly payment would be $1,140.04.
-Waiting a year requires a higher loan amount at $238,500.
+With a loan of $250,000 (the house this year) at a 4.5% rate, the principal and interest amount of monthly payment would be $1,140.04.
+Waiting a year requires a higher loan amount at $265,000.
 With an increased interest rate of 5.0% the monthly payment amount would jump to $1,280.32.
-That’s an extra $1,683.36 of increased payment in just the first year.
+That’s an extra $140/month or $1,683.36 of increased payments in just the first year.

-$18,202.24 in home equity in just the first 5 years.
 All of the above is what it costs you in just year one.
-However, let’s look at the picture in 5 years.
-Suppose you sold your home in 2023.
-Because of the lower loan amount, interest payments and additional year of appreciation, you would have an additional $18,202.24 in home equity if you purchase this year vs next.
+However, let’s look at the picture in five years.
+Suppose you sold your home in 2023:

 |Home Purchased 2018||Home purchased 2019|